-Students will read all of Love's Executioner and then respond to the introduction and 5 other chapters of their choosing.
+Students will read all of Love's Executioner and then respond to 4 chapters of their choosing.
 This is not intended as a book review though the text should be referenced throughout.
-Students will write a response to the introduction and 5 chapters of the student's choosing and will identify what ethical issues they feel are present, how they would presently navigate these issues, and how their Christian ethics inform their decision making.
-Due the first day of class, January 7, 2025.
+Students will identify what ethical issues they feel are present, how they would presently navigate these issues, and how their Christian ethics inform their decision making.

+Due the first day of class: September 29, 2025

 Mid-Course Assignments:

-1) Online postings, 5% (100-250 words per post):
+3) Online postings, 5% (100-250 words per post; MACC/MACFT #4):

-At the end of each class, students will post in the online discussion form, reflecting on the information, discussion, and activities of the day.
+At the end of each class, students will post a response in the online discussion form, reflecting on the information and activities of the day.
 Students will additionally post a thoughtful response to one of their cohorts' reflections.
-Due prior to each class.
-2) Weekly Reading Response, 20%: